 - Check pasta.

 - Remove cover quickly and add mussels, bay scallops and tomato.

 - Cover again for an additional 2 minutes.

 - Remove cover, stir and add a dash of kosher salt, to taste.

-- If you haven’t already, strain pasta when cooked al dente and return to same pot and immediately add 1 Tablespoon butter and 1 Tablespoon of olive oil; toss to coat.
+- If you haven’t already, strain pasta when cooked al dente and return to same pot and immediately add 2 Tablespoons of olive oil (feel free to use ghee if you want/prefer); toss to coat.

 - Add seafood mixture with all broth to pot of pasta and toss well.

 - Serve immediately with warm French bread, if desired.

 Keywords: seafood pasta, white wine sauce, dairy free seafood pasta, fettuccine